markramn/markramn.github.io/index.md

 <div style="text-align: justify"> Detecting boundaries in images is an important but difficult part of any computer vision process.
 A boundary is considered any piece-wise set of points seperating multiple distinct feature areas.
 The more complex or noisy the image, the more difficult it is to find this boundary.
 Open-CV has a built in operator for saliency detection.
 Saliency simply means seperation of object against its background.
 It does this by using an implementation (albeit much more complex) of the Hough transform, a mathematical approach to finding lines within an image.</div>

 <br>
-<div style="text-align: justify">As a fun twist to this project, I experimented with using Open-AI's DALL-E 2 model, a diffusitive (and generative) machine learning model that uses text to create images.  . </div>
+<div style="text-align: justify">As a fun twist to this project, I experimented with using Open-AI's DALL-E 2 model, a diffusitive (and generative) machine learning model that uses text to create images.</div>
 <br>

 <br>